Note: This story was composed for a writer's challenge in which entries must be less than a thousand words.

 A face was skin, and a face was an identity, so that meant a person's identity was in their skin.
 Touch, that all-important, silent language of affection, was nothing but skin on skin; even lovemaking.

-Mary loved the body, and the skin.
+Elsa loved the body, and the skin.
 It loved her back.
 Life was good.

 Something was wrong that morning.
 The other side of the bed was cold; the skin was pale and clammy.
 It did not move when she touched it, did not stir when she said its name.
 She wrapped her body around the unmoving form, trying to coax it back to life, but the face did not twitch back into a meaningful expression.
 The chest did not rise and fall with breath.
 Something had happened.

-Mary examined every inch of it; the skin was still perfect.
+Elsa examined every inch of it; the skin was still perfect.
 It was the body beneath the skin that had failed.
 Blood, bone, heart; these things were so unaccountable.
 So hidden.

 But the skin could be saved.
 And the body?
 Should she fix it?
 No, she decided.
 Better to make a new body.
 A perfect body.
 Tall; strong; indestructible.